skooter500/gameengines2-2015/readme.md

 	- Add a field to hold a list of wayponts
 	- Set appropriate default values for these
 	- In the Start method, use trigonometry to calculate the waypoints
-	- Calculate waypoints positioned around the outside of a circle centred at (000) and with a radius of 10.
+	- Calculate waypoints positioned around the outside of a circle centred at (000) and with a radius of the radius field.
 The points should be on the X-Z plane.
 The cube's start position should be the zeroth waypoint.
-	- Int Update, the sphere should seek the next waypoint.
+	- Int update, the cube should seek the next waypoint.
 When its’ distance is < 1, it should advance to the subsequent waypoint.
 When it reaches the last waypoint, it should seek the zeroth waypoint again and so on…
 - Draw appropriate gizmos

+Can you generate the waypoints using quaternions?

 Advanced!
 Read this tutorial on [using Co-routines in Unity](http://docs.unity3d.com/Manual/Coroutines.html).
 See if you can use a coroutine and a line renderer to have the the cube fire a lazer every 2 seconds